the-other-mariana/lagrange-for-gini-croatia/README.md

 # Lagrange Interpolation Method for Lorenz Curve Approximation

 This project consists of a program that calculates the Gini coefficient in the case of Croatia 2018.
 For the gini calculation, the program first reads from a csv file containing the income distribution by tenths of population.
 Then, creates the coordinates needed to plot Lorenz curve.
 The actual Lorenz curve is calculated as a polynomial approximation using Lagrange Interpolation Method with calculated coordinates.
 The program then calculates the gini coefficient by integrating x minus the lorenz function.
+Two other methods are added to calculate gini coefficient, but only for comparison.

 ## Specifications